MicrosoftDocs/cpp-docs/docs/cpp/raw-pointers.md

 helpviewer_keywords: ["pointers [C++]"]
 ---

-# Raw Pointers (C++)
+# Raw pointers (C++)

-A pointer stores the address of an object in memory and is used to access that object.
-On 64-bit operating systems, a pointer has a size of 64 bits; a system's pointer size determines how much addressable memory it can have.
-A pointer can point to a typed object or to **void**.
-When a program allocates a new object on the [heap](https://wikipedia.org/wiki/Heap) in memory, it receives the address of that object in the form of a pointer.
-Such pointers are called *owning pointers*; an owning pointer (or a copy of it) must be used to explicitly delete the heap-allocated object when it is no longer needed.
-Failure to delete the memory results in a *memory leak* and renders that memory location unavailable to any other program on the machine.
-For more information, see [new and delete operators](new-and-delete-operators.md).

-A pointer (if it isn't declared as **const**) can be incremented or decremented so that it points to a new location in memory.
-This is called *pointer arithmetic* and is used in C-style programming to iterate over elements in arrays or other data structures.
-A **const** pointer can't be made to point to a different memory location, and in that sense is very similar to a [reference](references-cpp.md).
-For more information, see [const and volatile pointers](const-and-volatile-pointers.md).

-Pointers (along with references) are used extensively in C++ to pass larger objects to and from functions because it is usually far more efficient to copy an object's address than to copy an entire object.
-When defining a function, specify pointer parameters as **const** unless you intend for the function to modify the object.
-In general, **const** references are the preferred way to pass objects to functions unless the value of the object can possibly be **nullptr**.

-Pointers to functions enable functions to be passed to other functions and are used for "callbacks" in C-style programming.

-## Syntax
+A pointer is a type of variable that stores the address of an object in memory and is used to access that object.
+A *raw pointer* is a pointer whose lifetime is not controlled by an encapsulating object such as a [smart pointer](smart-pointers-modern-cpp.md).
+A raw pointer can be assigned the address of another non-pointer variable, or it can be assigned a value of [nullptr](nullptr.md).
+A pointer that has not been assigned a value contains random data.

+A pointer can also be *dereferenced* to retrieve the value of the object that it points at.
+The *member access operator* provides access to an object's members.

 ```cpp
     int* p = nullptr; // declare pointer and initialize it